You are here

 Take one cartoon which depicts absurd situations.
-This can be a Gary Larsen cartoon or one of those greeting cards using a black and white photo and a funny sentence which gives a strange twist.
+For example, this could be a Gary Larsen cartoon or one of those greeting cards using a black and white photo and a funny sentence which gives a strange twist.

-Ask students to work in groups and get students to discuss:
+Ask students to work in groups and get them to discuss: